-- 1. Development along the Main Street and Village Green are to be human in scale and geared towards the pedestrian. - 2.
-Commercial development is to range from two to six storeys with the ground floor being commercial in nature, while upper storeys may be either residential or commercial in nature. - 3.
+- 1. Development along the Main Street and Village Green are to be human in scale and geared towards the pedestrian. - Commercial development is to range from two to six storeys with the ground floor being commercial in nature, while upper storeys may be either residential or commercial in nature. - 3.
 A variety of commercial uses are encouraged, such as restaurants, speciality retail, professional offices, etc. - 4.
 Large-scale and large format commercial uses are discouraged in their traditional big-box formats. - 5.
-Off-street parking is discouraged along Main Street and the Village Green; where off-street parking is required, it shall be adequately screened to the satisfaction of Greenview.
+Off-street parking is discouraged along Main Street and the Village Green; where off-street parking is required, it shall be adequately screened to the satisfaction of Greenview. - adequately screened to the satisfaction of Greenview.